Tuesday, January 1, 2008

 As you can see, there are two check boxes I want to deselect; they can either be 'clicked' by the mouse (I find this less reliable for various reasons) or the values of the check boxes can be inverted by using keystrokes (Alt-r and Alt-n).
 First things first; I have to get the dialog to show up.
 I do that by using the "Accessible object actions" item in the "Windows, controls" button on the QM toolbar and drag the aiming reticle on top of the "Options..." button on the message I'm currently writing.
 This method works well enough but ask yourself what would happen if the toolbar that had that "Options..." button wasn't visible at the time; the macro would fail immediately (and so would my willowy grasp on sanity).
 I'd prefer a keyboard shortcut but I don't have one for it, so I make due.
 But now, I have to guess how long to wait for the dialog to show up before I start hitting my keystrokes....or do I?....Nope.
 Here's what I do.

 This is a version of the 'wait' command.
 The '0' tells QM to wait indefinitely for the window with the name "Message Options" to become 'active' ('WA'=wait till active).
 I pulled the window name directly from the QM Editor itself.
 When you have the editor open the status bar continually gives you information on both the cursor position and the window that it is currently hovering over.
 The window name is in the first row and comes just after the mouse position relative to the window.
 So now, when I start the macro, it 'clicks' the "Options..." button and waits for the dialog to become active; it then sends the keystrokes for the above check boxes and hits 'enter'.
-It then waits for the message itself to become active so that it can send the 'Send Message' command via an Alt-s keystroke.
+It then waits for the message itself to become active so that it can send the 'Send Message' command via an Alt-s keystroke.0 WA "Message Options"

 Acc option_a=acc("Options..."
 "DROPLIST" win(".*Message" "OpusApp" "" 0x200) "MsoCommandBar" "" 0x1001)